uwu64/orbital-platform/README.md

 Revision 3 is in the planning stage, no specific design element has been decided.

 Some themes and guidelines for Revision 3:
 - Keep software compatibility with R2.
 Remap a minimal number of pins and don't change existing peripherals.
 - Further improve manufacturability.
 - Possibly introduce additional features
   - More connectors: Coils, panel temperature sensors, etc.
   - More sensors: High precision temperature sensor, and digitizer for additional thermistors or sensors
 - Mechanical adjustments to meet any changes to structures, and possible compatibility with High Altitude Balloon project
 - Direct battery voltage measurement
+- Current sensor and power switches for ADCS science and experiment payloads

+Related electrical team design tasks:
+- Three channel constant current driver for magnetorquer

 # Getting started